zv3zdochka/Pumlang/README.md

 and put them in the same archive.
 File that you need to choose when you run the command line pumlang.py.

+## License
+This project is licensed under the MIT license.
+You are free to use, modify, and distribute it in accordance with the terms of the license.

 # Description

 PumLang is a programming language that implements the following requirements: